c0w5lip/c0w5lip/README.md

 19yo CS student.
-Interested in Binary Exploitation and Hardware hacking.
+Interested in Binary Exploitation and Embedded Security.
 Currently focusing on fuzzing.

 I'm also currently seeking an apprenticeship ("alternance") in France, starting from September 2026.